 I say this because I’m guilty of doing some of the things that bother me the most about other people.

-I used to get offended if someone who claimed to listen to the radio station I worked for hadn’t heard of The Appetizer Radio Show.
+I used to get offended if someone who claimed to listen to the radio station I worked for hadn’t heard of my show (previously The Appetizer Radio Show).
 Or, even worse, if someone asked about the food that I talked about on the show.

-I used to make this face when I’d get confused that and old friend called my “angry rooster face.”
+I used to make this face when I’d get confused.
+It became my “angry rooster face.”
 I’d scrunch my eyebrows, squint my eyes, and looked like I was trying to figure out the square root of 12,239,288.1.

 That’s the face I used to make if someone made a comment about my radio show and said something about me talking about food.
 “I thought you said you listened to my show?
 I’ve never done anything about food specifically.
-What are you talking about???” would be the thoughts going in my head, but I would not say such things.
+What are you talking about???” would be the thoughts going in my head, but not spoken outloud.

 Either way, my attitude was that of an asshole.
 I took myself way too seriously and potentially offended good-hearted people who might have otherwise cared about what I was doing.
 However, because of the bad attitude I projected, it turned into an opportunity missed.

 I assumed that since I was so passionate about my work, everyone who asked me about it must be too.
 I assumed that if someone showed the slightest bit of interest in my work, then they should know all about it and not need me to explain to them why it is important.